All Episodes

 Yields on bond markets tend to rise when there are expectations that interest rates will remain high.

-Why would anything get better?
+Why would anything get better is only going to get worse?

-They're going to say, we're going to increase taxation as opposed to cut spending.
+They're going to say we're going to increase taxation as opposed to cut spending.

 Yeah, there'll be no reforms for the NHS.